BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 ![ngrok network trace](./ngrok-trace.png)

-## Developing Tabs and Task Modules with and without ngrok
+## Developing Tabs and Web-Page based Teams features

+Some Teams application features are based on web pages provided by your application:

+ * Tabs and Tab Configuration Pages
+ * Task Modules (dialog boxes)
+ * Connector Configuration Pages

-Application tabs and task modules in Teams applications are backed by ordinary web pages that are displayed in an IFrame within the Microsoft Teams user interface.
-Applications using the Azure Active Directory Single Sign-On (SSO) option also need to implement a web service to do a token exchange.
+These features are backed by ordinary web pages that are displayed in an IFrame within the Microsoft Teams user interface.
+Tabs using the Azure Active Directory Single Sign-On (SSO) option also need to implement a web service to do a token exchange.
 Accessing these via `localhost` is no problem; no tunnel is required.

 ![Picture showing that Teams client access via ngrok is really just a loopback](./ngrok-tab.png)